twitchtv/twirp/docs/errors.md

 Twirp services map each error code to a equivalent HTTP status to make it easy to check for errors on middleware (See [twirp.ServerHTTPStatusFromErrorCode](https://pkg.go.dev/github.com/twitchtv/twirp#ServerHTTPStatusFromErrorCode)).

-In Go, Twirp errors satisfy the [twirp.Error](https://pkg.go.dev/github.com/twitchtv/twirp#Error) interface.
-The `twirp` package provides error constructors from the codes (e.g. `twirp.Internal.Error("something went wrong")`) (added on v8.1.1), and a generic constructor [twirp.NewError](https://pkg.go.dev/github.com/twitchtv/twirp#NewError).
-Check the [errors.go file for examples](https://github.com/twitchtv/twirp/blob/main/errors.go).

 ## Server Side: Returning Error Responses

 A Twirp endpoint may return an error.
 If the error value implements the [twirp.Error](https://pkg.go.dev/github.com/twitchtv/twirp#Error) interface, it will be serialized and received by the client with the exact same `code`, `msg` and `meta` properties.

+The `twirp` package provides error constructors for each code.
+For example, to build an internal error: `twirp.Internal.Error("oops")`.
+There is also a generic constructor [twirp.NewError](https://pkg.go.dev/github.com/twitchtv/twirp#NewError).
+Anything that implements the `twirp.Error` interface counts as a Twirp error.
+Check the [errors.go file for details](https://github.com/twitchtv/twirp/blob/main/errors.go).

 Example of an endpoint returning Twirp errors: